Which animal species would you save?June 24, 2019

 But that’s not the only place they can be found.
 Read on to discover crazy places bed bugs have been found other than in the bedroom.

 Bed bugs are a nuisance, to say the least.
-Bed bugs are small bugs which, at maturity, are the size of an apple seed.
+Bed bugs are small bugs that, at maturity, are the size of an apple seed.
 Bed bugs are brown, oval-shaped, and flat.

 Lucky for us, bed bugs don’t fly.
 However, they can easily hide and move quickly throughout your home.
 They also breed and multiply fast, which means you’ll need to get rid of them promptly.